Mike Vanderjagt

-Michael John Vanderjagt (/ˈvændərˌdʒæt/ VAN-dər-jakt; born March 24, 1970) is a Canadian former professional football placekicker who played in the National Football League (NFL) for nine seasons, primarily with the Indianapolis Colts.
+Michael John Vanderjagt (/ˈvændərˌdʒækt/ VAN-dər-jakt; born March 24, 1970) is a Canadian former professional football placekicker and punter who played in the National Football League (NFL) for nine seasons, primarily with the Indianapolis Colts.
 He served as the Colts' placekicker from 1998 to 2005 and was a member of the Dallas Cowboys during his final NFL season in 2006.
 Before the NFL, Vanderjagt played four seasons in the Canadian Football League (CFL), three with the Toronto Argonauts and one with the Saskatchewan Roughriders.

 During his CFL career, Vanderjagt won two Grey Cups and received the Dick Suderman Trophy in 1996.
 His most successful NFL season was in 2003 when he became the first kicker to convert every field goal and point after touchdown during the regular season and playoffs, earning him Pro Bowl and first-team All-Pro honors.
 Vanderjagt retired as the NFL's most accurate field goal kicker at 86.5%, which ranks eighth in league history.
 He is also known for missing high-profile field goal attempts and provoking controversy with outspoken comments and antics.